The Last Duel (2021 film): Plot

-While the plot of The Last Duel is portrayed in three separate chapters, each telling the same story from the perspective of the three main characters, the following description summarizes all three presentations into a single thread.
+While the plot of the film is portrayed in three separate chapters, each telling the same story from the perspective of the three main characters, the following description summarizes all three presentations into a single narrative:

-After serving in the Caroline War, French squires Jean de Carrouges and Jacques Le Gris swear allegiance to Count Pierre d'Alençon, who has been named Jean's overlord by King Charles VI.
-Jacques later tells Jean that Pierre has tasked him with collecting war levies, agreeing to ask for leniency on Jean's behalf when his brother-in-arms explains he lacks the funds.

-To restore his finances, Jean marries Marguerite de Thibouville on the promise of a large dowry from Marguerite's father, Robert, that grants the rights to many valuable estates.
-Pierre, however, seizes the prized estate of Aunou-le-Faucon to settle Robert's back taxes and gifts it to Jacques, who has earned a court position by using his accounting knowledge to organize Pierre's finances.
+After serving in the Caroline War, French squires Jean de Carrouges and Jacques le Gris swear allegiance to Count Pierre d'Alençon, who has been named Jean's overlord by King Charles VI.
+To improve his finances, Jean marries Marguerite de Thibouville on the promise of a large dowry from Marguerite's father, Robert, that grants the rights to many valuable estates.
+Pierre, however, seizes the prized estate of Aunou-le-Faucon to settle Robert's back taxes and gifts it to Jacques, who has become one of Pierre's favorites.
 Jean takes the matter before King Charles, who dismisses the suit.
 Pierre retaliates by appointing Jacques to the captaincy of a Carrouges family post following the death of Jean's father.

 Jean's marriage becomes strained due to the couple's failure to conceive.
 He and Jacques reconcile at a celebration, where Jacques becomes smitten with Marguerite after she befriends him in an attempt to win favor.
-Jacques misinterprets this as a reciprocation of his affections and suspects she does not love Jean.
+Jacques misinterprets this as a reciprocation of his affections, coming to believe she actually does not love Jean.

-Following a defeated military campaign in Scotland that sees him knighted for his efforts but still bankrupt, Jean sets off for Paris to collect his wages, leaving Marguerite to manage the estate in his absence.
-One day, Jean's mother takes all the servants to attend to legal business, leaving Marguerite alone.
-Jacques later visits and tricks his way into the chateau, haughtily proclaiming his love.
-When he ignores Marguerite's orders to leave, she attempts to flee from his advances, only for him to chase her to her room, and despite her protests, he rapes her before ordering her not to tell her husband.

-Upon Jean's return, Marguerite tells him what happened; after questioning whether she is telling the truth, Jean becomes convinced that Jacques raped Marguerite to insult him specifically.
+Following his participation in a failed military campaign in Scotland that sees him knighted but still bankrupt, Jean sets off for Paris to collect his wage.
+Marguerite demonstrates a talent for managing the estate in his absence; while collecting taxes from her peasants, she also learns Jean regularly defers the poorest from their obligation.
+One day, when Marguerite is left alone at the chateau, Jacques visits and tricks his way in, haughtily proclaiming his love.
+Marguerite rejects his advances and attempts to flee, but he chases her to her room and rapes her before ordering her not to tell her husband.
+Upon Jean's return, Marguerite tells him of the assault; after questioning whether she is telling the truth, Jean becomes convinced that Jacques raped Marguerite to insult him specifically.
 Jean insists that Marguerite immediately have sex with him so that Jacques will not be "the last man that knew her."